Table of Contents

 By adhering to these guidelines, installers and maintainers of the XNET system can ensure that the network remains robust, secure, and capable of handling the intended traffic load.
 Proper adherence to these practices not only enhances the performance but also extends the lifespan and effectiveness of the XNET offload infrastructure.

-Real-Time Network Monitoring with XNET Dashboard Limitations
+Real-Time Network Monitoring with XNET Limitations

 The XNET Dashboard provides useful insights and management tools for users but currently does not support the display of Wi-Fi devices connected to the network.
 This means that users seeking detailed, real-time metrics of their network activity will need an alternative solution.